peteroupc/MailLib/api/com.upokecenter.text.Idna.md

 * `static boolean IsValidDomainName(String str,
  boolean lookupRules)`<br>
- Determines whether the given string is a domain name containing only U-labels, A-labels, NR-LDH labels, or any combination of these, separated by dots (".").
+ Determines whether the specified string is a domain name containing only U-labels, A-labels, NR-LDH labels, or any combination of these, separated by dots (".").